Estonia: Prehistory

-Human settlement in Estonia became possible 13,000–11,000 years ago, when the glaciers of the last ice age melted.
-The Pulli settlement, dated around 9000 BC, is the oldest known settlement in Estonia.
 The earliest human habitation during the Mesolithic period is connected to the Kunda culture.
-Around 5300 BC, Neolithic ceramics of the Narva culture appear.
-Next, the Comb Ceramic culture around 3900 BC brought early agriculture and sophisticated religious art.
-Starting from around 2800 BC, the Corded Ware culture, which included primitive farming and animal husbandry, appeared.
-Archaeological estimates place the population within Estonian territory at c.
-10,000 inhabitants in 2000 BC.
+Around 5300 BCE, ceramics appear of the neolithic period, known as Narva culture.
+The Comb Ceramic culture emerged around 3900 BC, bringing traces of early agriculture and sophisticated religious art.
+Starting from around 2800 BC the Corded Ware culture appeared; this included new activities like primitive farming and animal husbandry.